-IN HIS CLASSIC BOOK ON THE SPIRITUAL LIFE, Richard Foster says that, "God intends the discipline of the spiritual life to be for ordinary human beings: people who have jobs, who care for children, who must wash dishes and mow lawns.
+IN HIS CLASSIC BOOK, Celebration of Discipline, Richard Foster says, "God intends the discipline of the spiritual life to be for ordinary human beings: people who have jobs, who care for children, who must wash dishes and mow lawns.
 In fact, the disciplines are best exercised in the midst of our normal daily activities...
 The spiritual disciplines are intended for our good.
 They are meant to bring the abundance of God into our lives."